fjarri/reikna/doc/source/api/core.rst

         :param global_size: global size to use for the call.
         :param local_size: local size to use for the call.
             If ``None``, the local size will be picked automatically.
-        :param local_mem: amount of dynamic local memory, in bytes.
         :param render_kwds: dictionary with additional values used to render the template.

     .. py:method:: add_computation(computation, *argnames)